jmgosan/Sound/README.md

 # Sound
-Some patches and ideas.
+Some code and ideas.
 Feel free to collaborate